Richard’s main policy was to establish and sustain stability in England and to him this meant preserving the Plantagenet dynasty.

 adjudicating between nobles in land, property and marriage disputes;

-using land and naval forces to defend the realm from attack and, if feasible, invade neighbours to gain more land and wealth for England.
+using land and naval forces to defend the realm from attack and, if feasible, invade neighbouring countries to gain more land and wealth for England.

 name a suitable heir, ideally his own son.